woodser/monero-ts/docs/developer_guide/web_app_guide.md

     <div id="wallet_view_key"></div>
 ```

-### Sending the wallet attributes to the html page
+### Assigning the wallet attributes to the html page

 Open offline_wallet_generator.js and find the lines that the print the wallet attributes to the console: